 For many, Labor Day Weekend marks the conclusion of the summer months – a time to sit back, relax and reflect on a season of beaches, barbecues and beer.
 The weekend may indeed signal the end of one season, but instead of reflection and recuperation, we like to focus on the ushering in of a new season in style.
 From a thrilling test of endurance along the boardwalk to heart-pounding, fist-pumping music right on the sand, Labor Day Weekend in Virginia Beach is the celebration that you won’t want to miss.

-Kicking off the Labor Day Weekend with a bang, the Chartway Federal Credit Union American Music Festival, Presented by Cruzan Rum, will be setting the stage with a stage of their own on the sand at the Virginia Beach Oceanfront.
-The sounds of rock, jazz, country, R&B, and more will flood the Virginia Beach Oceanfront’s 5th Street Stage for three sun-filled days at one of the largest outdoor music events on the East Coast.
+Kicking off the Labor Day Weekend with a bang, the Chartway Federal Credit Union American Music Festival will be setting the stage with a stage of their own on the sand at the Virginia Beach Oceanfront.
+The sounds of rock, jazz, country, R&B, and more will flood the Virginia Beach oceanfront for three sun-filled days at one of the largest outdoor music events on the East Coast.
+The festival brings together national, regional, and local acts to play on the massive stage constructed on the beach at 5th Street, as well as stages in all of the parks along the boardwalk.
+Featuring national recording artists like Lee Brice, 311, Live, and Dashboard Confessional, the stages will come alive with music from our past and present.

 The annual Rock ‘n’ Roll Half Marathon is a rhythm-induced adrenaline rush right on the Virginia Beach Boardwalk.
 Being the very first half-marathon-only race, Rock ‘n’ Roll has helped to position 13.1 miles as the hugely popular race distance that it is today.
 If 13.1 miles seems like a little too much distance, participants can also opt for the 5K race or Virginia Beach Mile on the Sand and still cross the finish line to party it up with the Toyota Rock ‘n’ Roll Concert Series.